aozaki-kuro/tokomachi-wiki/docs/topics/tokomachi_radio_s01/README.md

 If they are going to have a band, Suisei would be the pianist and Toko would play [<i class="fa-brands fa-wikipedia-w" /> Shakuhachi](https://en.wikipedia.org/wiki/Shakuhachi).

 If they can only eat one kind of food for a year, they choose to eat fried chicken or potato chips.

+About the childhood dream job.
+Suisei's was idol singer and Toko's was Cerberus.

+They both lie about their jobs to the barbers.

 ## Episode 08